Devessier/xstate-talk/slides.md

 # It's time for a better world.

-And this world is made of state machines.
+A world made of state machines.

 ---